You’ve made your fundraiser, shared it, and now you’re ready to add a bank account to receive the funds you raised.

 If you’re not using Stripe or the PayPal Giving Fund, but you still don’t see an "Organization" option, please reach out to us if you need help adding organization information to your account.

 Keep in mind, charity fundraisers are sent directly to the charity's PayPal Giving Fund account.
 With personal fundraisers you are able to add your bank account directly, but you cannot send your funds directly to your PayPal.

 You will then be directed to send an email invitation to the person managing withdrawals.
 If the invitation doesn’t send, try sending it to another email of theirs.
 It usually does the trick!
 If they don't have an email, we recommend setting them up with a Gmail account so that they can withdraw.

-- Make sure this person meets the requirements to withdraw from your campaign.
+- Make sure this person meets the requirements to withdraw from your fundraiser.

 - Choose wisely.
-Only one person is allowed to withdraw per each campaign.
+Only one person is allowed to withdraw per each fundraiser.
 Once funds go out, you cannot change the person who withdraws.

 If you chose “Myself” you will verify your own personal information and add your bank account.
 Do not add someone else’s information to your own account.

 This information is used by our payment processor during their verification process to ensure that funds are sent safely to the intended recipient.